 - ❖ Report 1 General Fund Revenue Budgeted ≥ \$200,000 - Utility Service Taxes, Communication Service Tax, Franchise Fees, City Portion of Sales Tax, Slots Machine Proceeds, and Filing Fees are lower than anticipated due to reduced activity during COVID-19.
-There is also typically a one- to two-month lag for these revenues. - ➤ The CRA-MOU-Police Services will be reimbursed for services for the first two quarters once the expenses are reconciled. - ➤ Fire Rescue Transport Fees are lower than anticipated due to uncollected amount of approximately \$370,000 from the Broward Sheriff's Office.
-This amount will be collected and reflected on the June report.
+There is also typically a one- to two-month lag for these revenues. - The CRA-MOU-Police Services will be reimbursed for services once the balance of the expenses are reconciled. - Report 2 Monthly Financial Report - General Fund current year expenditures are higher in comparison to the same time as last year.
+As there have been upfront payments at the beginning of the year, such as City Pension Contribution, HBCRA transfers, and monthly BSO vendor costs that are paid on an annual basis.
+Revenues also are higher than last year for same period. - Transportation Fund - This fund has historically had a deficit at year-end, with the exception of last fiscal year.
+The General Fund has been used to subsidize this fund in the